ryanczm/Analytic-Musings/_posts/2025-07-19-cmdty-futures.md

 Worth noting that oil production (due to technical and economic reasons) is 'sticky', it is difficult to quickly increase or decrease production from the drilling/rig/field perspective.

 Refined Products: Light distillates (LPG, gasoline, naphtha), mid distillates (jet fuel, diesel), heavy distillates (fuel oil, marine fuel, lubricants, asphalt).

+Refineries: Prefer a specific crude slate/composition (taste) due to CDU structure, and produce an optimized product slate, which is adjustable (many moving parts) based on economics/margins.

 ## Heating Oil / ULSD (HO)